Best Cycling Sunglasses 2026

 03 · ComparisonThe 2026 Cycling Sunglasses Comparison Table

-The table below covers the six glasses we tested most extensively this season.
-Weight figures are from manufacturer specification sheets cross-referenced with independent cycling media where available.
+The table below covers six leading cycling sunglasses models.
+Weight figures are from manufacturer specification sheets and published sources where available.
 Prices reflect the premium-road market segment and are shown as ranges rather than point prices, because they shift with retailer and currency.

 | Glasses | Weight | Lens System | Anti-Fog | UV Rating | Price Range | Trial Policy |